Division of Business and Computer Information Systems

 Division of Natural Science and Mathematics

-• Biology (emphases in Pre-chiropractic Care, Pre-med, Pre-veterinary, Pre-pharmacy, and Pre-optometry)
+• Biology (emphases in Pre-chiropractic Care, Pre-med, Pre-optometry, Pre-pharmacy, and Pre-veterinary)

 Division of Social Science